FuboTV Account: Here's how to activate your FuboTV subscription

 Logging into your FuboTV account on one of these TVs is easy, too.
 After you've downloaded and installed the app, Fubo lets you enter your account details manually within the app if you choose, or you can use the Activate FuboTV functionality to sign in using your web browser with the following steps:

-- Open the FuboTV app and select 'Sign In'
+1. Open the FuboTV app and select "Sign In."

-- Take note of the activation code that appears when choosing 'Sign In With A Code'
+2. Take note of the activation code that appears when choosing "Sign In With A Code."

 That's it.
 It's that simple to get started, so be sure to sign up today and try it out for yourself.